-- H. Following the disbursal of student aid and at the end of each year and term, students with an outstanding balance will be mailed a statement.
-Students will be responsible for the payment of all remaining charges prior to registration. - I. A hold will be placed on students who have an outstanding balance.
-The hold will prevent the student from registration in future terms. - J. Once the outstanding debt has been paid, the Business Office hold will be removed from the student's account and all privileges will be reinstated. - K. Balances remaining on a student's account at the conclusion of the semester will be considered past-due.
+- H. Following the end of each year and term, students with an outstanding balance will be mailed a statement.
+Students will be responsible for the payment of all remaining charges. - I. A hold will be placed on the accounts of students who have an outstanding balance.
+Depending upon the amount outstanding, the hold may prevent the student from registration in future terms. - J. Once the outstanding debt has been paid, the hold will be removed from the student's account and all privileges will be reinstated. - K. Balances remaining on a student's account at the conclusion of the semester will be considered past-due.
 Rend Lake College will pursue its own collection efforts for past-due accounts.
 Once these efforts are exhausted, past-due accounts will be submitted to a debt recovery program.
 This may result in the garnishment of payments made to individuals with past-due accounts including, but not limited to, paychecks, tax refunds, commercial payments, and lottery winnings.
 Past-due accounts will be submitted to the program once the student has received three monthly past-due notices and one final past-due notice following the conclusion of the semester. - L. Students who wish to dispute their account balances should follow the established procedures for Student Non-Academic Complaints which are detailed in the Student Handbook. - M. This procedure does not apply to students enrolled in Community Education courses or unless otherwise indicated for a specific program.